DevanshXshukla/DevanshXshukla/README.md

 - 👋 Hi, I’m @DevanshXshukla
 - 👀 I’m interested in Computer Programming , Discrete mathematics and Higher Physics
-- 🌱 I’m currently learning C++ and python
+- 🌱 I’m currently learning Artificial Intelligence and Computer Vision
 - 💞️ I’m looking to collaborate on a few basic projects pertaining the skill sets of python
 - 📫 How to reach me : linkedin : https://www.linkedin.com/in/devanshshukla